jtaube/jtaube.github.io/_posts/2024-06-17-contact-post.md

   - papers
 ---

-A summary of our <a href="https://doi.org/10.2196/42128">paper</a>: "Characterizing US contact patterns relevant to respiratory transmission from a pandemic to baseline: Analysis of a large cross-sectional survey".
+A summary of our paper: "Characterizing US contact patterns relevant to respiratory transmission from a pandemic to baseline: Analysis of a large cross-sectional survey".

 I previously shared a similar thread on Twitter and have expanded it here for clarity and posterity.